veron-kreisy/Task-Builder/README.md

 # Task-Builder
-Building a project used to treck and manage tasks to practicemy programming skills.
+Building a project used to treck and manage tasks to practice my programming skills.